 We haven’t covered stories and storytelling too much, though we do think it is a very interesting and helpful subject.

 We have written a small article on career narratives that might be of interest, as well as a few things .
-And separately, we also quite liked a simple book on screenwriting called “Save the Cat“, which also explores some of the art of strory telling and which has spawned many tools for storytelling.
+And separately, we also quite liked a simple book on screenwriting called “Save the Cat“, which also explores some of the art of story telling and which has spawned many tools for storytelling.

-As mentioned above, the hero’s journey captures the developmental arch of a hero and, interestingly, this process of growth and development is somewhat mirrored in several theories of personal change including Bridges model and Theory U
+As mentioned above, the hero’s journey captures the developmental arch of a hero and, interestingly, this process of growth and development is somewhat mirrored in several theories of personal change including Bridges model and Theory U.

 The World of Work Project View

 The underlying patterns of the hero’s journey really do speak to people.
 The underlying narrative is deeply resonant and universally appealing.
-The steps have been baked ourc collective cultural subconscious.
+The steps have been baked into our collective cultural subconscious.
 Many of us sort of expect our own lives to follow these steps and we use this broad narrative in our sense-making activities without even being aware of it.

 Given this, having an awareness of the structure is really helpful.
 This knowledge can help us when we are making sense of our own lives and exploring our own character development arcs, and the steps can give us the building blocks to shape and create promising futures for ourselves in our personal and work lives.